Automatic Assessment of Functional Movement Screening Exercises with Deep Learning Architectures: Conclusions

 In addition, the performance of different CNN approaches, designed specifically for the processing of IMU data, was evaluated.
 The baseline approach proved to be the most useful.
 Further investigations can be done in this area, e.g. a sensor-based approach can be tested, which processes the input data ordered by sensor (accelerometer, gyrometer).

-The final evaluation of the developed deep learning approach on various exercises shows that the approach achieves convincing performance on unknown data from known individuals.
-However, the performance on unknown data from unknown participants is not convincing.
+The final evaluation of the developed deep learning approach on various exercises shows that the approach is able to classify unknown repetitions from known individuals.
+However, the performance on unknown data from unknown participants is not sufficient.
 This problem is already known from other publications.
 In the present case we have the possibility to use transfer learning methods to address the problem.
 By means of a few repetitions of a previously unknown subject, it could be possible to adapt the classifier to additional subjects with little effort.

 The evaluation also showed that the performance achieved varies depending on the exercise.
 Using transfer learning methods, it is likewise possible to develop a classifier that learns more general, robust features, which in turn should lead to more consistent performance.